 What is a Hang on Back Aquarium Filter?

 As the name suggests, these filters hang on the back of the tank and use a special intake tube to suck aquarium water.
-Once it is processed, this water is delivered back in the tank with the help of some sort of waterfall or a specially designed return spout.
-There is no doubt that hang on back aquarium filters are simple to use and very convenient, but what is even more important is that they are very cheap.
+Once it is processed, this water is delivered back to the tank with the help of some sort of waterfall or a specially designed return spout.
+There is no doubt that hangs on back aquarium filters are simple to use and very convenient, but what is even more important is that they are very cheap.
 Even if you need a filter for a large aquarium you won’t have to break the bank.

 Hang on back aquarium filters are popular for many reasons.
 To start with, they are cheap.
 Next, they are very simple to use.
 All it takes to install an aquarium filter like this is to assemble the filter basket and the intake tube and hang the filter at a suitable place before plugging it in.
 If you are interested in using an older model of this type of filter keep in mind that they should not be used dry.